AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 Validators vote by signing the slashing proposal and gossiping back the signed message over the p2p.
 Anyone can submit a slashing proposal that has gathered enough signatures to the L1 for verification.

-Based on the offense in question, the rollup contract establishes max slashable stakes.
-The rollup contract also verifies certain conditions have occured before executing the slash.

 This is more subjective than purely onchain slashing but it enables precision that is not possible with purely onchain slashing.
 We can adopt Ethereum's principle of "honest validators should not be slashed" at the expense of increased coordination cost.